soundpress/RulesOfNYC/docs/c04/index.rst

    (1) The following contracts or exercise of a renewal option in the following contracts are exempt from the requirements of this section:

-      (i) contracts to be awarded by competitive sealed bidding, except where the basis for award is best value to the City pursuant to 3-02 (o);
+      (i) contracts to be awarded by competitive sealed bidding, except where the basis for award is best value to the City pursuant to 9 RCNY § 3-02(o);

       (ii) contracts to be awarded by competitive sealed bidding from prequalified lists,